Charitable Contributions: A Wise Financial Strategy

-Donating to charities can not only save you money on taxes, but can actually lower your tax bracket.
-This is particularly helpful if you get a raise and make enough money to get you bumped into the next tax bracket.
+Donating to charities can not only save you money on taxes but can lower your tax bracket, providing even more benefits.
+This is particularly helpful if you get a raise and make enough money to get bumped into the next tax bracket.

 Here is a brief representation of the current tax brackets: